top of page

 Seller-paid closing costs

-It's a great benefit for first-time homebuyers as it allows them to save money upfront and reduce their out-of-pocket expenses.
+These contributions can help cover expenses such as prepaid expenses, discount points, and other financing concessions.
+It's a great benefit for homebuyers as it allows them to save money upfront and reduce their out-of-pocket expenses.
 With seller-paid closing costs, you can potentially lower your overall costs and make homeownership more affordable.

 So when you're looking to buy a home, don't forget to explore this option with your real estate agent or lender.